hov172/ThunderTransfer/README.md

+# Still in Beta:

+I was asked by a fellow MacAdmin Conference attendee the possibility of create an app that let you transfer files between machines using thunderbolt port.
+The App might still have some bugs so please share any feedback you may have.
+If folks this its interesting i'll try to keep working on it.

 # ThunderTransfer - Professional macOS File Transfer Application

 A comprehensive macOS application that enables high-speed file transfers and synchronization between Mac devices connected via Thunderbolt cables.
 This professional-grade app leverages Thunderbolt bridge connections to ensure maximum transfer speeds with enterprise-level security and performance monitoring.